87gru/Project-3/README.md

 Our visualizations are both presented in the form of graphs/charts as well as a heat map of Manhattan for an interactive breakdown of the data.

 ---

+## Ethical Considerations

+In conducting this analysis, we ensured that only the relevant data required to answer the specific research questions was utilized.

+To avoid potential personal biases, we intentionally excluded and dropped columns of data present in the API datasets that were not relevant to the project's scope.
+This careful selection of data helps maintain focus on the analysis while adhering to ethical research practices.

+---

 ## Project Structure